xiaonia/kotlin-web-site/pages/docs/reference/lambdas.md

 </div>

-Lambda expressions can be used as function literals with receiver when the receiver type can be inferred from context.
+<span style="color:red;">Lambda expressions can be used as function literals with receiver when the receiver type can be inferred from context.</span>
 One of the most important examples of their usage is [type-safe builders](type-safe-builders.html):

 <div class="sample" markdown="1" theme="idea" data-highlight-only>